acarapetis/dotfiles/README.md

 I've been using exclusively Debian-based distros for a few years now, so the redhat/SUSE support is untested.

-It **assumes that NodeJS 12+ is pre-installed** - the best way to do this varies by your distribution and situation.
-I usually use either the NodeSource repositories for the system package manager, or conda-forge.

 ## Contents

 Mostly consists of neovim configuration for development using: